 300-410 ENARSI (Advanced Routing and Services)

 300-425 ENWLSD (Designing Wireless Networks)

 These concentration exams allow you to focus on whatever area or role you fill for your employer today.
 One other thing worth mentioning about the core exams is they will also serve as qualifying exams for the CCIE lab exams.

 Are You Currently Working on the CCNP?

-What if you’re in the middle of your CCNP and you’re thinking about waiting for the changes to go into effect?
-You shouldn’t.
-In fact, you should shoot to get certified before the changes Feb.
-24, 2020.
-If you’ve already begun the work, don’t slow down.
-There’s plenty of time for you to prep and sit for the current exams.
+What if you're in the middle of your CCNP and you're thinking about waiting for the changes to go into effect?
+You shouldn't.
+You should shoot to get certified before the changes occur.
+If you've already begun the work, don't slow down.
+There's plenty of time for you to prep and sit for the current exams.

 The certifications aren't going away, you just won't be able to follow these programs moving forward.
 What this means for you is that if you complete the program before the change, you're CCNP-certified.
 Your existing certification will carry over, and you'll get credit for a new cert.

 Let's use our earlier example to explain.
 Say you earn your CCNP Routing and Switching before next year.
 You'll have your CCNP Routing and Switching cert until it expires in three years.
 You'll also get a new CCNP Enterprise certification on top of it.
 If this isn't making sense or you want to see how it works for other specializations, refer back to the CCNP Migration Tools.

 With the CCNA establishing a baseline of knowledge and the CCNP moving into specialization, there's a pretty big gap between the two certifications.
 That's where the Cisco Certified Specialist comes in.
 These certifications will give you a badge that will allow you to display your skills in that area.
 Also, probably more importantly, it will give you the needed experience to build toward your CCNP from the CCNA.